 A Global Price-Fixing Scheme with Nearly 40 Defendants Spanning Six Continents with more than $1.2 Billion RecoveredIn re Air Cargo Shipping Services Antitrust Litigation

 While Labaton Sucharow regularly prosecutes high-profile antitrust class actions, some cases stand out for their breadth of wrongdoing, the scope of the litigation and the impact of the plaintiffs' success.
 In 2015, the milestones reached in the Air Cargo matter put the case and the Firm in a class of their own.

 In 2006, U.S. and European antitrust authorities raided numerous major airlines, uncovering a global price-fixing scheme through which the airlines are alleged to have unlawfully inflated cargo shipping fees over a period of more than five years.
 With nearly 40 defendants acting across six continents, the scope of the anticompetitive conduct was vast.
-In fact, 21 airlines have pled guilty to U.S. criminal charges, collectively paying more than $1.8 billion in fines, and others have been accepted into government leniency programs.
-In addition, parallel criminal proceedings are ongoing in at least eight other jurisdictions across the globe.
+In fact, 21 airlines pled guilty to U.S. criminal charges, collectively paying more than $1.8 billion in fines, and others accepted into government leniency programs.
+In addition, our case coincided with regulatory investigations in at least eight other jurisdictions across the globe.